Nice2Me/iOS-Projects-Catalogue/Readme.md

 If you liked it, feel free to suggest any new projects that are not present in the current list.
 See [Contribution](https://github.com/stanislaw/iOS-Projects-Catalogue/blob/master/Contribution.md).

+You may start watching this repo to receive notifications about new incoming projects.
+New projects are added via Pull Requests to 'new' branch so all watchers of this repository receive corresponding email notifications.

 Also I keep another catalogue of projects: it contains [the list of candidates for this catalogue](https://github.com/stanislaw/iOS-Projects-Catalogue/blob/master/Candidates.md).
 After I am sure enough that a particular candidate-project deserves its place here, I move it here from the list of Candidates.